mlux86/acdc/README.md

 ## Synopsis

-Acdc is a tool to test next-generation-sequencing (NGS) data from single-cell sequencing for contamination.
+Acdc is a tool to test single-cell genome data contamination.
 By using sophisticated dimensionality reduction and clustering methods, it uses tetramer profiles to differentiate between different species in a given sample.
 It automatically detects the number of clusters/species and provides confidence information.

 ## Requirements

 * C++11 compatible compiler
 * [CMake](https://cmake.org/) >= 3.0
-* [Boost C++ Libraries](http://www.boost.org) >= 1.58.0 (program_options, system, filesystem)
+* [Boost C++ Libraries](http://www.boost.org) >= 1.55.0 (program_options, system, filesystem)

 Other needed libraries are included.